-If you were unable to get your iPad or Chromebooks at the start of the year, don’t worry!
+If your student did not check out an iPad or Chromebooks at the start of the year, don’t worry!
 You can also pick them up at your child’s school.
-Tech staff can meet you to arrange support in getting started with your device.
+Tech staff can meet with your student to arrange support in getting started with their device.
 Please email TechHelp@washougalsd.org and make an appointment to pick up the device.

 Technology Help for Students